OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/9_MAIN_The_cost_and_economics_of_Open_Access.md

 Other low-cost platforms including [PubPub](https://www.pubpub.org/).
 This system enables anyone to set up their own journal, including all hosting and publishing workflow services including peer review management.
 It is Open Source, exclusively OA, non-profit, researcher-friendly, and a member of MIT'S [Knowledge Futures Group](https://mitpress.mit.edu/kfg).

 The [Free Journal Network](https://freejournals.org/) exists to promote scholarly journals that are run according to the [Fair Open Access Principles](http://fairopenaccess.org/); primarily, journals that are controlled by the scholarly community, and have no financial barriers to readers and authors.

+The [SCOAP3](https://scoap3.org/) initiative (Sponsoring Consortium for Open Access Publishing in Particle Physics) launched in 2014, and is possibly one of the world's largest Open Access initiatives!
+According to [Kohls and Mele (2018)](https://github.com/OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/blob/master/Reading%20Material_Open%20Access%20to%20Research%20Papers/Kohls%20and%20Mele%2C%202018.pdf), it has currently helped to publish more than 19,000 OA articles in particle physics, and covering around 90% of the journal-based literature in the field.
+This is thanks to a 3,000-institute strong consortium that collectively fund articles to 'flip' to OA.

 So, we have a complex present economic landscape.
 It is tied to both the research evaluation system, which is often driven by scholarly journals, the commercial interests of a powerful, private industry, and globally very heterogeneous.
 The future of it all is quite uncertain at the present.